themesberg/flowbite-svelte/src/routes/alerts/index.md

 <Htwo label="Default alert" />

-<p>Use the following examples of alert components to show messages as feedback to your users.</p>
+Use the following examples of alert components to show messages as feedback to your users.

 <ExampleDiv>
   <Alert>